 CARTIER DRIVEN INNOVATION

 The project was executed on a global level, involving teams in the Paris, New York and Amsterdam offices.
-An important aspect was how to involve relevant stakeholders from the different departments of the Cartier organization in order to allow the co-creation of shared solutions and their active engagement.
-Working with a human-centered perspective resulted in more extensive changes than imagined at the start: besides from redesigning the physical working space, we embedded employees’ emotions and attitude into the new design.
+An important aspect was how to bring about relevant stakeholders.
+Working with a human-centered perspective resulted in more extensive changes than imagined at the start: aside from redesigning the physical working space, we embedded employees’ emotions and attitude into the new design.

-In a learning-by-doing manner, participants were guided through a Design process that enabled them to co-create Persona profiles and their Customer Journey.
+Through learning-by-doing, participants were guided through a Design process that enabled them to co-create Persona profiles and their Customer Journey.
 Moreover, this enabled them to visualize Future Scenarios of service.
 Ultimately, DesignThinkers Academy and Cartier worked together on a project closely related to the Employee Experience, more specifically, the working environment.
-Lastly, Cartier Benelux is based in a prestigious building in the center of Amsterdam, for security and structural reasons.

 Design Thinking in banking to boost innovation